apiepho/gc_app/README.txt

 web crawling/parsing.
 This would not be a good solution if the goal was to build an automated test structure, but it makes things more efficient for the purposes of the app).

+Other files:
+ruby_prepend.rb          - a simple tool to add copyrights to the front of all files. ruby_strip.rb            - a simple tool to strip all comments (to see actual code w/o comments) ruby_tabs.rb             - a tool to replace any tabs with spaces and remove trailing spaces

 Status as of 1-24-2017
 ----------------------